 COVID-19.
 The ongoing pandemic involving COVID-19, a highly transmissible and pathogenic coronavirus, has resulted in restrictions on, and a public response with respect to, travel and economic activity that have reduced demand and pricing for crude oil, refined petroleum products, biofuels, and other products that we handle.
 The reduction in commodity price in 2020 and demand for products that we handle has, for the time being, resulted in a strong demand for storage capacity.
-For example, in March 2020, we contracted approximately 1,000,000 barrels of capacity at our Cushing, Oklahoma terminal that had recently become available and approximately 705,000 barrels of available capacity at our Collins, Mississippi terminal.
-Currently, approximately 78% of our revenue is derived from firm commitments pursuant to our terminaling services agreements that require our customers to make minimum payments based on minimum volumes of throughput of the customer's product or the volume of storage capacity available to the customer under the agreement.
-Further, the majority of our terminaling services agreements with firm commitments have a remaining term in excess of one year.
-As a result, in the short term, negative impacts to our business are expected to be limited to ancillary fees, which could include a reduction in volumes of product throughput that exceed the customer's minimum throughput requirements, and delays in our capital expansion projects, which may be occurring, in part, due to state and local government responses to COVID-19.
+For example, in late March 2020, we contracted approximately 1,000,000 barrels of capacity at our Cushing, Oklahoma terminal and approximately 705,000 barrels of available capacity at our Collins, Mississippi terminal that had recently become available.
+Currently, approximately 84% of our terminaling services revenue is derived from firm commitments pursuant to our multi-year agreements that require our customers to make minimum payments based on minimum volumes of throughput of the customer's product or the volume of storage capacity available to the customer under the agreement.
+Further, the majority of our terminaling services agreements have a remaining term in excess of one year.
+As a result we expect the negative impacts to our business to continue to be primarily limited to delays in our capital expansion projects, which may be occurring, in part, due to state and local government responses to COVID-19.

 We have taken proactive measures to deliver our services safely and reliably during the COVID-19 pandemic.
-We activated an Incident Support Team to execute our Infectious Disease Control Policy, and to focus on a number of priorities, including: (i) implement basic infection prevention techniques and other workplace protections in our business operations; (ii) identify and isolate individuals suspected of being infected by COVID-19; (iii) identify risk factors in our workforce that may increase the possibility of exposure to COVID-19; and (iv) develop a contingency plan for the possibility that a serious outbreak does occur in the area of any of our terminals.
+At the outset of the pandemic, we activated an Incident Support Team to execute our Infectious Disease Control Policy, and to focus on a number of priorities, including: (i) implement basic infection prevention techniques and other workplace protections in our business operations; (ii) identify and isolate individuals suspected of being infected by COVID-19; (iii) identify risk factors in our workforce that may increase the possibility of exposure to COVID-19; and (iv) develop a contingency plan for the possibility that a serious outbreak does occur in the area of any of our terminals.
 We are following recommendations from public health authorities and have taken steps to help prevent our employees' exposure to the spread of COVID-19, including, where practical, work-at-home plans enacted in March 2020 and the implementation of business continuity plans to enable the integrity of our operations and protect the health of our employees.